-During year ended 31 December 2020 the Bank followed externally imposed capital requirements as adjusted based on the NBG's special supervisory plan effected in response to COVID19 (described in the NBG special supervisory plan paragraph below).
-As at 31 December 2020 the Bank was in slight breach of the single outsider ratio, which limits the bank's single exposure to largest borrower to 15% of its regulatory capital.
-This breach does not lead to any regulatory punishment, because of the moratorium on penalties announced by NBG for the effective period of the special supervisory plan.
+During year ended 31 December 2021 the Bank followed externally imposed capital requirements as adjusted based on the NBG's special supervisory plan effected in response to COVID19 (described in the NBG special supervisory plan paragraph below).

+As at 31 December 2021 the Bank was in breach of the single outsider ratio, single related party ratio and borrower group ratio.
+The Bank introduced the recovery plan to NBG and received the waiver that allows the Bank to become in compliance with the above mentioned ratios by the end of June 2022.
+These breaches do not lead to any regulatory punishment, because of the waivers granted by the NBG.